lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 If you want to inpaint with SDXL, use forced size = 1024.

 # Changelog
+## 2024-06-10
+- Added a new node: "Resize Image Before Inpainting", which allows increasing the resolution of the input image by a factor or to a minimum width or height to obtain higher resolution inpaintings.
 ## 2024-06-08
 - Added a new node: "Extend Image for Outpainting", which allows leveraging the power of Inpaint Crop and Stitch (rescaling, blur, blend, restitching) for outpainting.
 ## 2024-06-07